Julie Fancelli

 Julie Jenkins Fancelli (born 1949 or 1950) is an American heiress and conservative political donor.
 She is an heiress to the Publix supermarkets fortune and a member of America's thirty-ninth richest family.
-Fancelli's organizational efforts and donations played a decisive role in the January 6, 2021 "Stop the Steal" rally at The Ellipse that preceded the 2021 United States Capitol Attack.
+Fancelli's organizational efforts and donations played a decisive role in the January 6, 2021, "Stop the Steal" rally at The Ellipse that preceded the attack on the U.S. Capitol.

 Early life

 Fancelli is one of seven children of George W. Jenkins, the founder of the Publix supermarket chain, and Anne MacGregor.
-She attended the Mount Vernon Seminary in Washington and the University of Florida in Gainesville, Florida.
+She attended the Mount Vernon Seminary in Washington, D.C., and the University of Florida in Gainesville.

 Business endeavors

-Until 2017, Fancelli owned Alma Food Imports, Inc., a company that sold millions of dollars worth of products to Publix, including $1.7 million in 1996.
+Until 2017, Fancelli owned Alma Food Imports, Inc., a company that sold millions of dollars' worth of products to Publix, including $1.7 million in 1996.
 Publix stopped using Alma as a vendor after Fancelli's departure.